 New ideas may be even more vulnerable than lion cubs, as most organizations don’t have fearsome mothers guarding them.

-Even leaders who value creativity often fall into behavior that can quash new ideas before they’ve been given a fair hearing.
+Even leaders who value creativity often quash new ideas before they’ve been given a fair hearing.

 When we surveyed global executives, 94% said innovation was important or very important to their organizations.
 But only 14% said their organizations were good at innovation.